-Things to do in Meghalaya
+Things to Do in Meghalaya

 Meghalaya a state in India is situated in the North-eastern part of the country.
 Bangladesh shares borders with it on the south and southwest, and the Indian state of Assam shares borders with it on the north and northeast.
 The hill town of Shillong, which is situated in east-central Meghalaya, is known as the state capital.
 The whole state Meghalaya is covered in beautiful forests, and there are a number of pines, sal, and bamboo trees found here, some other species which can be found here include magnolia, oak, birch, and beech.
 The state is home to a wide variety of animals, including elephants, tigers, leopards, deer, wild pigs, gaurs (wild bison), mithan (or gayals, the domesticated variant of the gaur), wolves, anteaters, monkeys, and apes, as well as squirrels, snakes, hares, and sambar deer.
 Peacocks, partridges, pigeons, hornbills, jungle fowls, mynas, and parrots are some of the birds found in Meghalaya.
-The majority of people that live in Meghalaya are Tibeto-Burman (Garos) or Mon-Khmer (Khasis) natives, and these people speak languages and dialects that are related to them.
-The only speakers of the Mon-Khmer language in India are the Khasis.
-Other languages spoken in the state include Pnar-Synteng, Nepali, and Haijong, as well as the plains languages of Bengali, Assamese, and Hindi.
-Khasi and Garo are the state’s official languages, along with Jaintia and English.
-There are three main religions that are practised here and they are Christianity, Hinduism, and Hinduism in its animistic manifestations.
-A tiny proportion of people also identify as Muslims, while even smaller groups do so as Buddhists and Sikhs.
-There aren’t many towns in the state, and most of the population lives in rural areas.
-Shillong is the major town; the other urban areas are Tura, Mawlai, Nongthymmai, and Jowai, listed in decreasing order of population.

 Nohkalikai Falls

 This is a fascinating fall of Meghalaya, located 5 km from Cherrapunji, allows you to make your vacation a one to remember.
 One of the best things to do in Meghalaya is to visit Nohkalikai Falls to take in the surrounding splendour.
 With its height of 1115 feet, this attraction offers a picturesque scenery of the surrounding that you just cannot miss.
+Here, you can have a picnic with your loved ones.
+With its tree root bridges and abundance of flora, this lovely waterfall is twice as much fun.
+It is one of India’s tallest waterfalls and gets a lot of rain.
+And one of Meghalaya’s top locations to visit.

-Trek To Bewildering Living Root Bridges
+2. Trek To Bewildering Living Root Bridge

 Umiam Lake

 This lake is yet another stunning location in Meghalaya that has evolved into the state’s playground.
 There are magnificent houseboats in the lake, peaceful surroundings, joyful bird sounds, a cool breeze, and all of these things.
 Without a doubt, this is among the nicest picnic spots in Meghalaya.
 You can enjoy your holiday by enjoying such scenic beauty at this place.
+From boating to camping, this scenic beauty around makes your tour worth remebering.
+In this place you can enjoy thrilling-packed activities like zip-lining, joomering, rock climbing, rappelling, and many more.
+You can witness the trees that lived the history and lush green spectacular beauty.

-Sacred Forest of Mawphlang
+Mawphlang Sacred Forest

 Mawphlang Sacred Forest, a tropical rainforest tucked away in Meghalaya’s Nongrum district, is home to a diverse array of plants and animals.
 These t all trees, which are believed to be a 1000 years old, covers this area.
 This forest’s attractive vegetation portrays the magnificence of Meghalaya’s natural beauty.
 The woodland is revered by the locals since it also has mythological significance to them.
 Unquestionably, the forest is one of the most popular tourist destinations in Meghalaya and provides a breathtaking sight for nature enthusiast.